Gilmond/code-labs/docs/ci-vso.md

 We're going to build up our build definition piece by piece - running the build at each step to verify what it's doing / how.

 The aim of this definition is to compile all the example code and run all the tests within it.
-We're trying to achieve this as quickly as possible to reduce our round-trip times.
+We're trying to achieve this as quickly as possible to reduce our mental round-trip times (the gap between believing you're finished with a task, and hence your brain "unshelving" the details and finding out there's a problem and having to bring all that detail back to the fore - the shorter the _better_).

 From the top nav bar click on 'Build & Release'